top of page

 c.
 Revelation.

-The last book of the New Testament is Revelation.
+The last book of the New Testament and in the Bible is

 John is the name of the writer.